 Stand Mute Definition

 At an arraignment, a defendant is asked how they plead to the crime(s) charged against them.
-The defendant can plead guilty, not guilty, or stand mute.
-Standing mute means a defendant does not take a stance on being guilty or not guilty; they remain silent.
-Standing mute or remaining silent has the same effect as pleading “not guilty” because a judge or magistrate will enter a not guilty plea on the defendant’s behalf.
+The defendant can plead guilty, not guilty, or stand mute (also known as a “standing silent” plea).
+Standing mute or silent means a defendant does not take a stance on being guilty or not guilty; they remain silent pursuant to rights guaranteed by the 5th Amendment.
+Standing mute or remaining silent has the same effect as pleading “not guilty” because a judge or magistrate will enter a “not guilty plea” on the defendant’s behalf.
+After consultation with an experienced criminal defense attorney, the accused can decide to enter a guilty or no contest plea at a later time or, in the alternative, take their case to a bench or jury trial.

 Related Articles